adis7102/event-session/README.md

 # EVENT SESSION

-EVENT SESSION is a web that contain list of users of sessions.
+EVENT SESSION is a web that contain list of sessions.

 This web is using `REACT.JS` and `json-server`.